Let's Encrypt: History

 On October 19, 2015, the intermediate certificates became cross-signed by IdenTrust, causing all certificates issued by Let's Encrypt to be trusted by all major browsers.

 On November 12, 2015, Let's Encrypt announced that general availability would be pushed back and that the first public beta would commence on December 3, 2015.
 The public beta ran from December 3, 2015 to April 12, 2016.
 It launched on April 12, 2016.

 On March 3, 2020, Let's Encrypt announced that it would have to revoke over 3 million certificates on March 4, due to a flaw in its Certificate Authority software.
 Through working with software vendors and contacting site operators, Let's Encrypt was able to get 1.7 million of the affected certificates renewed before the deadline.
 They ultimately decided not to revoke the remaining affected certificates, as the security risk was low and the certificates were to expire within the next 90 days.
 The mass-revocation event has significantly increased the global revocation rate.

 In March 2020, Let's Encrypt was awarded the Free Software Foundation's annual Award for Projects of Social Benefit.

 On February 27, 2020, Let's Encrypt announced having issued a billion certificates.

 In April 2022, Let's Encrypt was awarded the Levchin Prize for “fundamental improvements to the certificate ecosystem that provide free certificates for all”.

-As of September 2022, Let's Encrypt reports having issued 234 million active (unexpired) certificates.
+As of 2025, Let's Encrypt serves more than 700 million websites worldwide, making it the largest certificate authority in the world.

 In January 2025, Let's Encrypt announced the retirement of its free email expiry notifications and recommended Red Sift Certificates Lite as its certificate monitoring service.